Four-dimensional compact Clifford-Klein forms of pseudo-Riemannian symmetric spaces with signature $(2, 2)$: Preliminaries

-\begin{fact}[\cite{kob89}] Let $L$ be a Lie group and $X$ a locally compact space, assume $L$ acts on $X$ and $\Gamma$ be a uniform lattice of $L$.
-Then: \begin{enumerate} \item The group $\Gamma$ acts on $X$ cocompactly if and only if so does the group $L$. \item The group $\Gamma$ acts on $X$ properly discontinuous if and only if so does the group $L$. \end{enumerate} \end{fact}
+\begin{fact}[\cite{kob89}] Let $L$ be a locally compact group and $X$ a locally compact space.
+Assume $L$ acts on $X$ and $\Gamma$ is a uniform lattice (cocompact discrete subgroup) of $L$.
+Then the following statements hold. \begin{enumerate} \item The $\Gamma$-action on $X$ is cocompact if and only if so is the $L$-action. \item The $\Gamma$-action on $X$ is properly discontinuous if and only if the $L$-action is proper. \end{enumerate} \end{fact}